Applying to the Graduate Program

 - In the case of a language-based conditional admit, a TOEFL score generally within 10 points of the university or program English Language Admission requirement is needed.

 Applicants who receive conditional admission are ineligible to receive university-related funding until the conditions of admission are lifted, which generally requires completing nine credit hours of graduate work with a 3.00 GPA or better in all classes enrolled, or demonstration of mastery of English.
 Applicants admitted by conditional admission are eligible to compete for departmental funding once they have cleared their conditions of admission, generally by the end of their second semester in the program.

 All applications must be completed online.
 Applicants should generally apply for Fall term enrollment.
 We open the application process for Fall term on July 1 of the year prior to the start of the term.
 We usually make offers of financial support for incoming students to start their graduate work during the Fall term.
 Applicants who can provide their own funding are welcome to apply for entry during the Spring term.
 Students who enter the program using their own funds, satisfy any conditions of admission and remain in good standing can apply for departmental funding during the following Fall term.
-Please make sure to allow sufficient time for your letters of reference, official transcripts and GRE scores to arrive and be processed prior to the application deadline.
+Please make sure to allow sufficient time for your letters of reference and official transcripts to arrive and be processed prior to the application deadline.

 Applications for the Fall term can be started anytime after July 1 of the preceding year.
 Because of the length of time necessary to process applications from students with international degrees, applicants with non-US degrees should submit application materials by December 15 of the year preceding their intended year of enrollment.